 - Classic cars: Classic cars are always fun to drive.
 There is a huge market since they are more affordable and many people would like to experience owning one of them.
 From either having a passion to restore them or to just own one, prospective buyers are always looking to purchase one.

-- Performance Models/Track Days: Track days are geared towards motorsports or performance motorheads, who would love to drive cars on the race track over the weekends.
-Luxury car manufacturers have performance line like the M Division at BMW, V Series at Cadillac, AMG at Mercedes.
+- Performance Models/Track Days: Track days are geared towards motorsports or performance motorheads, who would love to drive cars on the racetrack over the weekends.
+Luxury car manufacturers have performance lines like the M Division at BMW, V Series at Cadillac, AMG at Mercedes.
 Some manufacturers have their own performance brands like the Corvette by GM.
-Prospective performance brand customers are always looking for open track days to participate to find their next cars.
+Prospective performance brand customers are always looking for open track days to participate in to find their next cars.
 The prospective buyers are on forums dedicated to this.